abhranilsingharoy-cloud/abhranilsingharoy-cloud/README.md

 ---

 ## 🧠 A bit about me
-- 💡 I’m an aspiring Software Development Engineer, driven by curiosity for **AI, Machine Learning, and Data-driven innovation**.
+- 💡 I’m an aspiring Software Development Engineer, driven by curiosity for **AI, Machine Learning, IoT, Robotics, DIY electronics,Automation systems and Data-driven innovation**.
 - 🖥️ I enjoy building projects, learning new technologies, and applying them to solve real-world problems.
 - 🌱 Always open to opportunities to **learn, grow, and collaborate** with other tech enthusiasts.